avine/ns-logger/README.md

 ### Change displayed levels

-The enum `Level` has the following properties:
+You can change the level programmatically using the `Level` enum:

 - `Trace`  (= 0)
 - `Log`    (= 1)
 - `Warn`   (= 2)
 - `Error`  (= 3)
 - `Silent` (= 4)

-You can change the level programmatically:

 ```js
 import { getLogger, Level } from 'ns-logger';